 is the regional sewage system and treatment plant that have

-been installed in the last years.
-This state-of-the-art
+been installed in the later years.
+A state-of-the-art

 plant, biologically treats sewage waste so it can be released

 again as clean water without fear of pollution.

 Tall and elegant, palm

 trees never bend too much in Puerto Vallarta.
 Although winds

 may blow, they never reach the fury of hurricane force.